 Fall semester.
-Lecturer B. Sánchez-Eppler.2016-17: Offered in Fall 2016
+Lecturer B. Sánchez-Eppler.2018-19: Offered in Fall 2018

 Politics seems almost unimaginable without secrecy and lying.
-From the noble lie of Plato's Republic to the controversy about former President Clinton's "lying" in the Monica Lewinsky case, from the use of secrecy in today's war against terrorism to the endless spinning of political campaigns, from President John Kennedy's behavior during the Cuban missile crisis to cover-ups concerning pedophile priests in the Catholic church, from Freud's efforts to decode the secrets beneath civilized life to contemporary exposés of the private lives of politicians, politics and deception seem to go hand-in-hand.
+From the noble lie of Plato's Republic to the controversy about former President Clinton's "lying" in the Monica Lewinsky case and President Trump’s alleged assault on truth, from the use of secrecy in today's war against terrorism to the endless spinning of political campaigns, from President John Kennedy's behavior during the Cuban missile crisis to cover-ups concerning pedophile priests in the Catholic church, from Freud's efforts to decode the secrets beneath civilized life to contemporary exposés of the private lives of politicians, politics and deception seem to go hand-in-hand.
 This course investigates how the practices of politics are informed by the keeping and telling of secrets, and the telling and exposing of lies.
 We will address such questions as: When, if ever, is it right to lie or to breach confidences?
 When is it right to expose secrets and lies?
 Is it necessary to be prepared to lie in order to advance the cause of justice?
 Or, must we do justice justly?
 When is secrecy really necessary and when is it merely a pretext for Machiavellian manipulation?
 Are secrecy and deceit more prevalent in some kinds of political systems than in others?
+Can democracy survive in a “post-truth” era?
 As we explore those questions we will discuss the place of candor and openness in politics and social life; the relationship between the claims of privacy (e.g., the closeting of sexual desire) and secrecy and deception in public arenas; conspiracy theories as they are applied to politics; and the importance of secrecy in the domains of national security and law enforcement.
 We will examine the treatment of secrecy and lying in political theory as well as their appearance in literature and popular culture, for example Mr. Smith Goes to Washington, Primary Colors, Schindler's List and The Insider.

 This is a discussion-based course.
 Students will be expected to be active participants in the seminar.
 During the course of the semester we will use our discussions to cultivate reasoning skills as well as student capacities to present arguments in a compelling manner.
 In addition, there will be frequent writing, and I will provide careful and extended responses to student writing.
 The course will provide an introduction to liberal studies by helping students learn how to read and comprehend complex texts, respond to them in sophisticated ways, and engage in critical reasoning about venerable and pressing ethical, social and political problems.

 Fall semester.
-Professor Sarat.2016-17: Offered in Fall 2016
+Professor Sarat.2018-19: Offered in Fall 2018

 The centerpiece of this course is Darwin and his book On the Origin of Species.
 Like all revolutionary ideas, Darwin's theory did not appear out of nowhere and did not settle matters once and for all; therefore the course will explore the scientific context in which this work appeared and Darwin's own intellectual background.
 We will read the great book itself to see what exactly Darwin had to say and how he went about saying it.
 Pigeons will come up.
 Then extracts from the writings of Darwin's contemporaries will be used to look at the scientific, social, and theological responses to Darwin's theory.
 Finally, we will consider a few of the major issues in evolution that still reverberate today.

-The course on Darwin's theory will be taught as a seminar--we will all read something, then gather together and try to figure out what exactly it was that we read.
+The course on Darwin's theory will be taught as a seminar—we will all read something, then gather together and try to figure out what exactly it was that we read.
 The reading itself will be challenging, sometimes because the ideas are subtle, sometimes because the sentences are long, sometimes both, and discussion will be necessary to figure out what happened in the readings.
 There will be many writing assignments, most of them short.
 A common assignment might be to summarize and explain an argument, or to imagine the response of one point of view to an argument from a different point of view.
 We hope that you will come away from the course with a better understanding of evolutionary theory and its impact on the world, but also with an enhanced appreciation of vigorous reasoning and a better idea of how to fashion and support your own arguments.

 Fall semester.
-Professor Miller.2016-17: Offered in Fall 2016
+Professor Servos.2018-19: Offered in Fall 2018

 All political systems must operate according to the "rule of law" if they are to be deemed legitimate.
 This statement has assumed the quality of a truism: we hear it repeated by the President of the United States, the Secretary-General of the United Nations, and the President of the International Criminal Court.
 At the same time, though, that everyone seems to agree that the "rule of law" is a good thing, no one seems able to say for sure what the "rule of law" is.
 What, then, do we mean by the "rule of law"?
 What does it mean to speak of government limited by law?
 What are these limits, where do they come from, and how are they enforced?
 What role does the "rule of law" play in legitimating structures of governance?
 Does the "rule of law" imply any particular relationship between legality and morality?
 We will hazard answers to these questions through a close reading of works of theorists such as John Locke, Thomas Hobbes, H.L.A.
 Hart and Lon Fuller.
 In addition, we will examine the arguments of the theorists as they help us think through pressing legal challenges of our age, such as defining the limits of executive power in the "war against terror."